-Linked Learning is Collaborative Emerging - 1 Developing - 2 Sustaining - 3 Students can be seen Students can be seen Students can be seen a) Occasionally interacting with a guest speaker or advisory board member when they visit the classroom. a) Working with an industry or community partner on a major pathway project and beginning to use some industry terms as they collaborate. a) Regularly working with industry, postsecondary education, and community partners as learning resources and project clients, using the language and communication styles of industry professionals. b) Working closely with classroom peers on a few occasions each semester, usually in a group of the same size and structure. b) Experiencing a few different collaborative scenarios (pairs, small groups) in classrooms where collaboration is used at least weekly. b) Experiencing a wide variety of collaborative scenarios and project teams ( pairs, small project teams, study groups ) in flexible and culturally diverse learning settings where collaboration is the norm and deliberately blends with solitary work. c) Attempting to follow specific group roles and processes outlined by the teacher for a collaborative assignment, but not necessarily understanding how these strategies are aligned with the work of industry-specific collaborative teams or to the work of students in college settings. c) Beginning to practice norms, roles, and strategies used by project teams in their pathway industry or by students in college settings and reflecting on the quality of their collaboration. c) Building expertise in collaboration by: explicitly applying the same norms, roles, and strategies used by professionals in the pathway industry or by students in college settings; and focusing on the quality of their collaborative relationships (respectful communication, fairness, individual and group accountability, and conflict management). d) Using one technology tool to collaborate within their group. d) Using one technology tool to collaborate with each other and with partners. d) Using industry-specific and emerging technologies (webinars, CRM software) and social media tools to deepen relationships and foster collaboration with each other and with industry partners.
+1 Emerging 2 Developing 3 Transforming Students can be seen: Occasionally interacting with a guest speaker or advisory board member when they visit the classroom.
+Working with an industry or community partner on a major pathway project and beginning to use some industry terms as they collaborate.
+Regularly working with industry, post-secondary education, and community partners as learning resources and project clients, using the language and communication styles of industry professionals.
+Working closely with classroom peers on a few occasions each semester, usually in a group of the same size and structure.
+Experiencing a few different collaborative scenarios (pairs, small groups) in classrooms where collaboration is used at least weekly.
+Experiencing a wide variety of collaborative scenarios and project teams (pairs, small project teams, study groups) in flexible and culturally diverse learning settings where collaboration is the norm and deliberately blends with solitary work.
+Attempting to follow specific group roles and processes outlined by the teacher for a collaborative assignment, but not necessarily understanding how these strategies are aligned with the work of industry- specific collaborative teams or to the work of students in college settings.
+Beginning to practice norms, roles, and strategies used by project teams in their pathway industry or by students in college settings and reflecting on the quality of their collaboration.
+Building expertise in collaboration by: explicitly applying the same norms, roles, and strategies used by professionals in the pathway industry or by students in college settings; and focusing on the quality of their collaborative relationships (respectful communication, fairness, individual and group accountability, and conflict management) Using one technology tool to collaborate within their group.
+Using one technology tool to collaborate with each other and with partners.
+Using industry-specific and emerging technologies (webinars, CRM software) and social media tools to deepen relationships and foster collaboration with each other and with industry partners.